mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 The same applies to your practice.
 If you look around the human world, sometimes – not sometimes, probably pretty often – you have a big doubt: why is it that you have to practice like this?
 Because your practice is just like a dewdrop in a huge ocean, the universe.
 How much does this practice affect the human world, or help human beings?
 How much?

-If you practice in the human world, lots of people don’t understand your practice, your feeling, why you practice this.
+If you practice in the human world, lots of people don’t understand your practice, your feeling, why you practice.
 Whatever you explain – to save all sentient beings, or to see for yourself, or to understand human beings well – whatever you say, people don’t understand.
 Finally, maybe you feel pensive and sad; disappointed.
 I experience this a lot, anyway.
 Because, you can see how many people are really ignorant.
 But on the other hand, if you ask yourself, “Are you not ignorant when you are enlightened?” – no, I don’t think so.
 That’s why we practice, every day.
 So from this point, broadly speaking, you who are practicing or others who don’t practice are exactly the same; not so much different.

 If you practice Zen, which is a little bit different from others’ practice, you are really proud of yourself.
 That is sometimes too much.
 If you ask yourself strictly speaking, then basically you are not different from others.